About Internal Funding Sources

 Although open to all members of faculty, this program will be of interest primarily to applicants from such areas as the School of Fine Arts, the School of Music, and from the Theatre/Drama Specialization of the Department of English, and would cover projects that would not qualify for funding from the Social Sciences and Humanities Research Council of Canada.
 It is intended that in so far as is possible, these grants will be used to initiate projects which will be ongoing beyond the period of the initial grant through funding gained from extramural agencies.

 This program provides supplementary funding to help graduate students or senior undergraduate students obtain practical fieldwork experience in the North.
 Projects in human, health, physical and life sciences to be carried out in northern Canada or the Arctic countries are eligible.
-This program is sponsored by the Canadian Polar Comission.
+This program is sponsored by the Polar Knowledge Canada.

 Publications Subvention Program*